JacquesCarette/Retrodictive/README.md

 # Retrodictive
 For exploring symbolic evaluation of quantum circuits, both running forward and, more importantly, backwards.

-The core ideas are rooted in partial evaluation, except that we don't residualize circuits but symbolic constraints instead.
+We do *symbolic execution* of circuits that residualize symbolic constraints.
+The ideas are rooted in partial evaluation, even though that's not quite what the resulting code ends up doing.

+The published paper is in the PEPM directory.
+The code is in execution/RetroPE.